Project overview

 To investigate the level of pasture and animal production that can be sustainably achieved on a native-based pasture in the Crookwell region.

-Specifically, the project is investigating the effect of applying fertiliser (single superphosphate) and lime on:
+Specifically, the project investigated the effect of applying fertiliser (single superphosphate) and lime on:

 - stocking rates and overall farm profitability (using a fully-costed economic analysis)